Convert Property to Method(s) refactoring

 Do one of the following:

-Press Ctrl+Shift+R and then choose Convert Property to Method(s)
+Press Control+Shift+R and then choose Convert Property to Method(s)

 Right-click and choose Refactor | Convert Property to Method(s) in the context menu.